Here are 4 steps to get your GSA engaged in civic engagement and defending democracy

 - Check out our GSAs Organizing for Change presentation from this year’s Virtual GSAs training series for an introduction to what organizing is, and some examples of GSAs organizing for change

 - Support each other’s wellness.
-Review these resources together and have conversations like, “what kinds of support would you like to receive and what kinds of support can you offer?” or “what are some triggers you are aware of and what helps you move through these?”
+Take a look at our Trans & Queer Wellness Resources page and have conversations like, “what kinds of support would you like to receive and what kinds of support can you offer?” or “what are some triggers you are aware of and what helps you move through these?”

 2) Organize your GSA to Count Every Vote and Defend Democracy